Groups of 4-5

 Hands-on assessment will be made by the instructor to determine if each student is capable of applying rope knots, inspecting rigging hardware and applying learned rigging lifting techniques and immediately prior to the end of the course students will independently complete a multiple-choice final exam.

-Students will need to have access to an internet connection, a computer or tablet with access to a web camera, microphone, and download the Zoom app for the Virtual Instructor-led component of this course.
+Students will need to have access to an internet connection, a computer or tablet with access to a web camera, microphone, and download the WebEx app for the Virtual Instructor-led component of this course.

 Course Hours16 Hours